rebeccapeltz/flask-cld-upload/BLOG.md

 python3 -m pip freeze > requirements.txt
 ```

-Now, we can add some code to configure the CORS
+Now, we can add some code to configure the CORS for all APIs and specifically the `upload` API.
+This is redundant but shown to demonstrate both options.

 ```python
 from flask_cors import CORS, cross_origin